rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/02-what-is-reality.md

 **(Ryan)**

 I think Alex goes too far with his last points about reductionism.
-Emergent facts about reality are still facts, interesting, and metaphysically real, albeit not in the same way as (more) fundamental physics.
+Emergent facts about reality are still facts, interesting, and arguably metaphysically real, albeit not in the same way as (more) fundamental physics.
 I agree that we should emphasize that reductionism means that there is no downward causation.